Gerardo Vonder

-Gerardo Sebastián Vonder Pütten Gabachuto better known simply as Gerardo Vonder (born 28 February 1988 in Montevideo) is an Uruguayan professional football midfielder who last played with Sport Rosario in Peru.
+Gerardo Sebastián Vonder Pütten Gabachuto better known simply as Gerardo Vonder (born 28 February 1988) is an Uruguayan professional football midfielder who last played with Sport Rosario in Peru.

-He is a realitas Ully playergplayed with Uruguayan clubs Danubio Fútbol Club and Central Español before having a brief first spell in Europe with Serbian club FK Javor Ivanjica where because of htttealth reasons has failed to make an impact.
+Born in capital Montevideo, he played with Uruguayan clubs Danubio Fútbol Club and Central Español before having a brief first spell in Europe with Serbian club FK Javor Ivanjica where because of health reasons has failed to make an impact.
 Afterwards he played with Chilean club Cobreloa and Club Guaraní from Paraguay.
 He still played the first half of 2011 with Deportes Quindío in Colombia, before moving in summer 2011 for second time to Europe, this time to play in Belgium with C.S.
 Visé.
-In 2013, he joined Perbbhhhghuvian club Unión Comercio.
+In 2013, he joined Peruvian club Unión Comercio.

+His last club was PE Sant Jordi.
+Vonder Putten announced his retirement in July 2021.

 National team

 After playing with the Uruguayan U-15 team, he has represented Uruaguay at the 2004 South American Under-16 Football Championship in Paraguay.
 Also on continental level, he has won the silver at the 2005 South American Under-17 Football Championship and the bronze at the 2007 South American Youth Championship.

 He was part of the Uruguayan team at the 2005 FIFA U-17 World Championship, and Uruguay U20 team in the 2007 FIFA U-20 World Cup where they reached the round of 16.